 -- Patient must be >= 6 months to <= 21 years of age at enrollment.

--- Patient must fit 1 of the following 2 categories (a or b): (a) Chemotherapy patients planned to receive at least 2 consecutive cycles (not required to be the first 2 cycles) of intensive chemotherapy for either 1) de novo, relapsed or secondary AML, or 2) relapsed ALL.
+-- Patient must fit 1 of the following 2 categories (a or b): (a) Chemotherapy patients planned to receive at least 2 consecutive cycles (not required to be the first 2 cycles) of intensive chemotherapy for either 1) De novo, relapsed or secondary AML, or acute leukemia of ambiguous lineage treated with standard AML therapy 2) Relapsed ALL.

 (b) Stem cell transplantation patients Planned to receive at least 1 myeloablative autologous or allogeneic HSCT.